goldfishdolphin/goldfishdolphin/README.md

-- 👋 Hi, I’m an aspiring software developer.
+- 👋 Hi, I’m a junior software developer.
 - 👀 I’m upskilling myself for a career in frontend and Full stack Software Development .